When is the deadline for submissions?

 GLAAD is committed to keeping our award shows to under a two-hour running time.
 Even with more than one award show, there is not enough time to present all of the awards onstage.
 When deciding which awards to present onstage, we select categories which reflect the range of the GLAAD's work with the media.
 We choose a mix of entertainment, news, and Spanish-language awards.
 For the categories that are not given out onstage, we will announce the award recipients in a press release the night of the New York show.

-In early-February 2014 GLAAD will announce which award categories will be given out in which cities.
+In mid-February 2017 GLAAD will announce which award categories will be given out in which cities.
 Please check our website for more information.

 May I submit through GLAAD’s Website, or by e-mail and fax?

 No. Because entries must be accompanied by supporting materials, all entries must be mailed.
 The mailing address is located on the entry form, which can be downloaded here.

 How can my company become a corporate sponsor?